raka-bakar/bookslist/README.md

 Android Studio Version : Jellyfish 2023.3.1

-the projects has two modules :
+the project has two modules :

 data module -> it provides the access to data source, either from asset file or local database